 - Amazing customer service and sales reps are extremely knowledgeable and helpful

-Werner's buoyant paddle versions not only float in the water if dropped or if detached from boat fastener, but as you plunge the paddle into the water it literally starts to assist you and taking it out of the water due to its buoyancy .
+Werner's buoyant paddle series not only float in the water if dropped or if detached from the paddle fastener, but as you plunge the paddle into the water it literally starts to assist you and taking it out of the water due to its buoyancy

 I personally own the Cyprus and Kalliste Werner paddles.
 When deciding to purchase these paddles simply call Werner Paddles and give them your height, weight, type of kayak you use, and distance you travel.
 They will tell you which paddle best fits your needs, eliminating the guesswork from it.

 I have owned these two paddles (Werner Cyprus and Kalliste) for over 8 years.
-Kayaked Hempstead Lake, Douglaston Bay, Port Washington Harbor, and other areas in N.Y.
+I have kayaked with them in Hempstead Lake, Douglaston Bay, Port Washington Harbor, and other areas in N.Y. in lakes, rivers, and the ocean.

 Source: bought it new